 Table of Contents

-If you are stuck in a meal planning rut and looking to add new, fun recipes to your menu roaster look no further.
+If you are stuck in a meal planning rut and looking to add new, fun recipes to your menu roster, look no further.

-This keto Thai basil chicken is the ultimate midweek dinner, full of flavors and interesting textures.
-Topped with a sunny-side-up fried egg it can be serves on its own or with cauliflower rice.
+This keto Thai basil chicken is the ultimate midweek dinner with lots of flavors and interesting textures.
+Topped with a sunny-side-up fried egg, it can be served on its own or with cauliflower rice.

 For more Thai-inspired dishes, be sure to try our 15-minute keto pad thai!